Philosophy of Science

 Encouraging good Philosophy of Science

-It is hard to see the rationale for Richard Feynman's remark that "Philosophy of Science is about as useful to scientists as ornithology is to birds."
-I can understand why people busy with experimental and theoretical physics can think that philosophy has little practical value in their work.
-And perhaps it has little, short-term practical value in applied physics or for physics professors and students trying to teach and learn what is known.
+It is hard to understand why the eminent physicist, Richard Feynman, would say, "Philosophy of science is about as useful to scientists as ornithology is to birds."
+It is understandable that people busy with experimental and theoretical physics could think that philosophy has little practical value in their work.
+And perhaps it has little short-term, practical value in applied physics or for physics professors and students trying to teach and learn what is known.

 Creative Commons License